LittleTimmy52/OpenComputers/Security/README.md

 This reads input from a keypad and opens the door if the correct pin is inputed.
 To change the pin simply change the local correctPin to the pin you want to open the door.
+To work with rolldoor change the doorcontroller to rolldoorcontroller in line 3 and increase the variable called delay.